autarch/presentations/dzil-and-my-bundle/index.md

 * Does the release itself
 * Tags release in git
 * Copies generated files back to the repo
-  * So contributors don't need dzil
+  * So casual contributors don't need dzil
 * Commits generated files
 * Bumps `$VERSION` in all modules
 * Commits `$VERSION` bump